electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

     The weight of each synapse (green) can be configured with a 4-bit resolution, i.e., 16 different values.

 ..
 TP: table directive does not work
 Neuron assignment to line drivers.
-The last (upper) 64 line drivers receive external inputs only.
-To exploit chip resources for external spike sources line drivers are allocated from top to bottom.
+The last (upper) 64 line drivers receive external inputs only and hence external spike sources line drivers are allocated from top to bottom.

 ==============  ====================  ===================== ==============  ====================  =====================
 Line driver ID  Neuron ID left block  Neuron ID right block Line driver ID  Neuron ID left block  Neuron ID right block